neurodroid/stimfit/doc/sphinx/howto/runningmean.rst

 Usage
 =====

-To perform the running average of 10 sampling points of the current trace, simply type:
+To perform the running average of 10 sampling points of the current trace, type:

 ::